larmcr/extensions/README.md

 ## GN

-Remove popups from GN sites.
+Remove popups and allow to watch the embedded videos of GN sites.

 Based on [Removedor de Popups](https://github.com/jonvargas/chrome-nacioncom-removal) project.